cwz6h/Ocarina-Of-Time-3D-Gauntlet-Deluxe/README.md

 You Will Need This Luma3DS: https://github.com/Nanquitas/Luma3DS/releases/

+Note: This Is Not The First Version Of The Plugin But We Do Not Intend To Upload Older Versions

 WARNING: This Plugin Will Only Work On The NA Version Of Ocarina Of Time 3D